-Section 12.11.
-PROHIBITED STRUCTURES.
+Section 12.12.
+PROHIBITED STRUCTURES

 No bus, camper, mobile home, manufactured home, semi-trailer, shipping container, railroad car, truck body or other motor vehicle body or similar item shall be placed on any property for use as a storage structure or other building purpose.
-This section shall not apply to manufactured homes which comply with Sections 12.05 or 12.09 and are used as single-family dwellings.
+This section shall not apply to manufactured homes which comply with Section 12.06.
+SINGLE-FAMILY AND TWO-FAMILY DWELLING REQUIREMENTS or Section 12.10.
+TEMPORARY DWELLINGS and are used as single-family dwellings.
 This section shall also not apply to operable semi-trailers that are currently licensed for highway use and have a current Department of Transportation sticker.
+Farms are exempt from Section 12.12

-Section 12.12.
-PUBLIC SERVICE FACILITIES, COMMUNICATION TOWERS, AND WIND ENERGY CONVERSION SYSTEMS.
+Section 12.13.
+PUBLIC SERVICE FACILITIES, COMMUNICATION TOWERS, AND WIND ENERGY CONVERSION SYSTEMS